Disease management. Medication dispensing. Reimbursement.

 - Modernization of the practice of pharmacy to reflect the current training and education of pharmacists under the Pharmacy Practice Act

 - Two laws providing for choice in selecting a pharmacy.
-Mandatory mail order is not permitted for New Jersey State regulated plans
+Mandatory mail order is not permitted in New Jersey State regulated plans

 - Enabling pharmacists to be reimbursed as diabetes educators